-Electronic Range Select (ERS), or Manual Mode, allows for the selection of the range of gear positions.
+ERS or manual mode allows for the selection of the range of gear positions.
 Use this mode when driving downhill or towing a trailer to limit the top gear and vehicle speed.
-The shift position indicator within the Driver Information Center (DIC) will display a number next to the L indicating the highest available gear.
+The shift position indicator within the Driver Information Center (DIC) will display a number next to the L indicating the highest available gear under manual mode and the driving conditions when manual mode was selected.